quicwg/base-drafts/draft-ietf-quic-transport.md

 stream to enter the "Reset Recvd" state.
 This might cause the delivery of stream data to the application to be interrupted.

-It is possible that all stream data is received when a RESET_STREAM is received (that is, from the "Data Recvd" state).
+It is possible that all stream data has already been received when a RESET_STREAM is received (that is, in the "Data Recvd" state).
 Similarly, it is possible for remaining stream data to arrive after receiving a RESET_STREAM frame (the "Reset Recvd" state).
 An implementation is free to manage this situation as it chooses.

 Sending RESET_STREAM means that an endpoint cannot guarantee delivery of stream data; however there is no requirement that stream data not be delivered if a